wassname/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements       <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements       <- The requirements files for reproducing the analysis environment, e.g.
-    │                         generated with `conda env export > requirements/environment.yaml`
+    │                         generated with `make doc_reqs`
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.